kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Evaluating Performance

-Inspect confusion matrix.
+Inspect confusion matrix
-Review misclassified examples.
+Review misclassified examples
 Identify systematic patterns

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.